 Former clerks go on to do work in a wide variety of areas after leaving the court.
 For instance, recent clerks have gone on to work in big firms, in small litigation boutiques, in Crown jobs, in criminal defence firms, in public interest settings, and on commissions of inquiry.
 A number of clerks have also gone on to graduate school.

-In accordance with the Ontario Public Service Employment Screening Checks Policy, the top candidate(s) may be required to provide a general or enhanced screening check.
-Please refer to the Additional Information / Address section above on this job advertisement to determine the screening check that is required for each position.
+In accordance with the Ontario Public Service (OPS), Employment Screening Checks Policy (ESCP), the top candidate(s) may be required to undergo a security screening check.